header 1

 4. Contributions shall be made by individual chapters towards the Association's participation in activities at the national level or representation at USOSA Plenary Sessions.

-5. The signatories to the Association’s accounts at National and Chapter levels shall be
+5. The signatories to the Association’s account shall be

 1. Any of the above two signatories shall be competent to sign the cheque and withdraw money from the Association’s accounts.

-2. Each Chapter shall pay all its annual dues to the National secretariat before the end of the first quarter (ie; the April of the following year).
+2. Each Chapter shall pay all its annual dues before the end of the first quarter (ie; the April of the following year).

 3. No expenditure shall be incurred for any purpose unless such expenditure has been approved generally by the National Executive Committee or Chapter Executive Committee in the annual budget or any supplementary budget of the Association.